AntonyVasilev/demand_forecast/README.md

 # Demand forecast
 ## The aim of this project is to build a forecasting model

-Steck: python, numpy, pandas, scikit-learn
+Steck: python, numpy, pandas, scikit-learn, SQL, ClickHouse